-Compliance with NESHAPs regulations is demonstrated using EPA dose-modeling software and the Clean Air Act Assessment Package 1988 (CAP88-PC).
+1988 (CAP88-PC).
 This computer program uses a Gaussian plume model to characterize the average dispersion of airborne radionuclides released from elevated stacks or diffuse sources.
 CAP88-PC then calculates the effective dose equivalent (EDE) to the MEOSI from low levels of radioactive materials released into the environment.
-Site meteorology data were used to calculate annual emission dispersions for the midpoint of a given wind sector and distance.
+Site-specific meteorology data was used to calculate annual emission dispersions for the midpoint of a given wind sector and distance.
 Facility-specific radionuclide emission rates (Ci/yr) were used for continuously monitored facilities.
-For small sources, the emissions were calculated using the method set forth in 40 CFR 61, Appendix D. CAP88-PC calculated the EDE at the MEOSI location from the immersion, inhalation, and ingestion pathways.
-CAP88 also calculated the collective population dose within a 50-mile radius of the emission source.
+For small sources, the emissions were calculated using the method set forth in 40 CFR 61, Appendix D. CAP88-PC calculated the EDE at the MEOSI location from the immersion, inhalation, and ingestion pathways, and also calculated the collective population dose within a 50-mile radius of the emission source.

-As stated above these dose and risk calculations to the MEOSI are based on low emissions and chronic intakes.
+As stated above, these dose and risk calculations to the MEOSI are based on low emissions and chronic intakes.
 In most cases, the CAP88-PC model provides conservative dose estimates.
 For the purpose of modeling their dose to the MEOSI, all emissions are treated as having been released from the BLIP Facility, which is used to represent the developed portion of the site.

 The dose calculations are based on very low concentrations of environmental releases and on chronic, continuous intakes in a year.
 The input parameters used in the model include radionuclide type, emission rate in Curies (Ci) per year, stack parameters such as height and diameter, and emission exhaust velocity.
 Site-specific weather and population data are also factored into the dose assessment.
-Weather data are supplied by measurements from the Laboratory's meteorological towers.
-These measurements include wind speed, direction, and frequency, as well as air temperature and precipitation amount (see Chapter 1 for details).
+As mentioned earlier, weather data are supplied by measurements from the Laboratory's meteorological towers.
+Such measurements include wind speed, direction, and frequency, as well as air temperature and precipitation amount (see Chapter 1 for details).
 Solar radiation effects are also accounted for.
 A population of six million people, based on the Geographical Information System design population survey performed by Oak Ridge National Laboratory for BNL, was used in the model.

-The 2019 effective dose equivalents were estimated using Version 4.0.1.17 of CAP88-PC.
-The following approaches and assumptions were used in determining 2019 dose estimates for this annual report:
+The 2020 effective dose equivalents were estimated using Version 4.0.1.17 of CAP88-PC.
+The following approaches and assumptions supported the dose estimates in this annual report:

-- A conservative approach is used for agricultural data input to the CAP88 modeling program, with 92 percent of vegetables, 100 percent of milk, and 99 percent of meat assumed from the assessment area. - The velocity of the exhaust from the BLIP facility stack was updated to reflect current operation.
-The average volumetric flow rate of the BLIP exhaust system in 2019 was 517cfm, or 0.244 m3/sec.
-With an exit diameter of 0.1 m, the exit velocity was 31.06 m/ sec, up slightly from last year's 31.04 m/sec. - The method of characterizing atmospheric stability for purposes of estimating effluent dispersion was the Solar Radiation/Delta Temperature method for conservatism.
+- A conservative approach is used for agricultural data input to the CAP88 modeling program, with 92 percent of vegetables, 100 percent of milk, and 99 percent of meat assumed to originate from the assessment area. - The velocity of the exhaust from the BLIP facility stack was updated to reflect current operation.
+The average volumetric flow rate of the BLIP exhaust system in 2020 was 509.2 cfm, or 0.240 m3/sec.
+With an exit diameter of 0.1 m, the exit velocity was 30.6 m/sec, down slightly from last year's 31.04 m/sec. - The method of characterizing atmospheric stability for purposes of estimating effluent dispersion was the Solar Radiation/Delta Temperature method for conservatism.

-8.2.2 Dose Calculation Methods and Pathways 8.2.2.1 Maximally Exposed Off-site and On-site Individual
+8.2.2 Dose Calculation Methods and Pathways

+8.2.2.1 Maximally Exposed Off-site and On-site Individual